YOUNG: Unlike other AL races, any team could rise, shine in the East this season

 Toronto, in particular its offense, in a word is frightening.
 Its core is already among the best in the majors just looking at last season, and a big part of that comes from its young talent who should only continue to improve and turn into better, more complete hitters.
 The Jays’ premier trio of George Springer, Bo Bichette, and Vladimir Guerrero Jr. puts them in the conversation for the most impactful start to their lineup, and they really don’t have many negatives in that group.
 One of Toronto’s bigger holes had been third base, but it acquired in the offseason via trade from the A’s Matt Chapman, who is an above-average hitter that goes hand-in-hand with his spectacular defense at the hot corner.

 I know that the Yankees will be in the discussion of division honors all season, I just don’t know just how good they’ll be.
-They parted ways with longtime catcher Gary Sanchez and infielder Gio Urshela in return for Twins third baseman Josh Donaldson, fellow third baseman Isiah Kiner-Falefa, and catcher Ben Rortvedt, and also traded away once-promising first baseman Luke Voit.
+They parted ways with Sanchez and Urshela in the aforementioned trade, and also dealt away once-promising first baseman Luke Voit.
 The Pinstripers also cut loose a lot of deadwood that had done little for them in recent years and re-signed former Cubs first baseman Anthony Rizzo, but the team primarily has high hopes for Donaldson, who is a former AL MVP (2015) but also a noted Yankee trash-talker, and since that MVP season Donaldson has hit over .280 just once, and last season for the Twins he hit a disappointing .247.
 Rizzo is no longer a masher, either, as he hit just .222 in 2022 and .248 last season, but the Yankees appreciate his left-handed power, which their roster has little of.

 It will also be interesting to see if the lingering contract issue of free-agent-to-be Aaron Judge hangs over the player and the team all season, although the Yankees have reportedly offered a six- or seven-year deal to keep the hulking right fielder in pinstripes.